Brother (1997 film): Plot

 After going to a party with Kat and having sex with her, Danila wakes up in his apartment to a phone call from Viktor.
 Pretending to be ill, Viktor asks him to take part in another job in his place, and Danila agrees again.
 Meanwhile, Krugliy decides to draw the Tatar into a combined raid.
 Danila meets the two bandits and together they go to an apartment where the target is supposed to appear.
 Taking the owner of the apartment hostage, they wait for the target, who has gone to get some vodka.
 At the same time, a group of local musicians is celebrating a birthday one floor above, and one of the guests, sound engineer Stepan, mistakes the floor and ends up in the apartment where Danila and the bandits are.
 Stepan turns out to be an unwanted witness, and the bandits take him hostage.
 Danila promises him that he will not be harmed.

 Some time later, Vyacheslav Butusov (cameo) also calls the apartment by mistake.
 Danila follows Butusov up to the apartment on the floor above and listens to the music.
 Returning to the apartment and seeing that the bandits have killed the owner and are about to deal with Stepan, Danila says that he will do it himself, takes a gun from one of the bandits, but unexpectedly shoots the two bandits.
 With Stepan's help, he hides the bodies in the cemetery and asks Hoffman to bury them.

 Krugly and his men begin hunting for Danila.
-They come to Svetlana, beat and rape her, but they fail to find out anything about Danila.
+They come to Sveta, beat and rape her, but they fail to learn anything about Danila.
 A bandit nicknamed Krot sets up an ambush for Danila, but Danila manages to survive and kill Krot.
-Coming to Svetlana and seeing her beaten, Danila learns that this is Krugly's work.
+Coming to Sveta and seeing her beaten, Danila learns that this is Krugly's work.

 Krugly takes Viktor hostage and, threatening to kill him, demands that he hand over Danila and return the money.
 At this point, Danila calls his brother and is suspicious after hearing his frightened voice.
 Danila buys a shotgun from his landlord, makes a sawed-off shotgun out of it and, rescuing his brother, kills Krugly and his men.
 In light of these events, Viktor is afraid that Danila will punish him for betrayal, but Danila calms him down, remembering sentimental memories from their childhood.

 Danila takes the briefcase with money from the apartment and advises his brother to return home to his mother and get a job with the police.
 Then he comes to Sveta, but, having witnessed her husband beating her again, he shoots him in the legs with the sawed-off shotgun.
 Unexpectedly for Danila, Sveta rushes to help her abusive husband, shouting at Danila that she does not love him and demanding that he leave.